cds-snc/digital-canada-ca/content/en/work-with-us/positions/head-of-design.md

 archived: false
 translationKey: head-of-design
 ---
+We’re transforming government.
+Our products will impact people's everyday lives.
+It's an exciting thing to be part of.
+We need you.

+The Canadian Digital Service is focused on delivering better public services using the best technology and design, all informed by people’s needs.

 As Head of Design for CDS, you’ll be excited by the challenge of creating and managing digital services that work across multiple channels, devices, browsers and platforms.
 You and your team will help ensure CDS and its partners are building meaningful, accessible, inclusive, and secure services in the open, and help those partners prepare to own, maintain and continuously improve the services we deliver with them.

 You’ll lead a team of interaction, visual, content, and service designers in the creation of accessible public services that are simple for everyone to use.
 You’ll set the vision and tone, shape our design direction and choices, assess our recruitment needs and recruit to fulfill them, and support the team’s learning and development.